effml-postech/blog-post/content/docs/spring24/19_/_index.md

 ## Discussion and future work

-Overall, LISA propose a simple idea of selectively updating only the important layers, which presents remarkable performance with reduced memory cost.
+Overall, LISA proposes a simple idea of selectively updating only the important layers, which presents remarkable performance with reduced memory cost.
-However, the comparison with other PEFT method is only limited to LoRA, making it hard to identfy how it performs against alternative strategies such as prompt tuning and prefix tuning.
+However, the comparison with other PEFT method is only limited to LoRA, making it hard to identify how it performs against alternative strategies such as prompt tuning and prefix tuning.

-Nonetheless, we believe this paper can have some promising extentions.
+Nonetheless, we believe this paper can have some promising extensions.
-Especially, the concept of layer-wise importance might be extended to determining the rank of LoRA in a layer-wise manner to conserve richer repensatiation for important layers and save computation for less important ones for either performance improvements or improved efficiency.
+Especially, the concept of layer-wise importance might be extended to determining the rank of LoRA in a layer-wise manner to conserve richer representation for important layers and save computation for less important ones for either performance improvements or improved efficiency.
-Also recently, fine-tuning languages models based on zeroth-order optimization ([MeZO](https://arxiv.org/abs/2305.17333)) have shown comparable performance to backpropgation-based methods with significantly reduced memory cost.
+Also recently, fine-tuning language models based on zeroth-order optimization ([MeZO](https://arxiv.org/abs/2305.17333)) have shown comparable performance to backpropgation-based methods with significantly reduced memory cost.
 It would be interesting to see if LISA can be integrated with zeroth-order methods to further reduce the memory cost without much performance degradation.